cgjosephlee/PBJelly/docs/HoneyReadme.txt

     Cluster the tail-mapping information to make genomic breakpoints
  3) Honey.py spots
     Look for genomic variants within the span of reads.
-    REQUIRED : The MD Tag MUST be present in the bam

 == V. Details ==